Lucky5683/ai-plant-disease-detection/README.md

 ## Real-World Testing

-In addition to the dataset images, the model was tested with different types of images to understand how it behaves outside the training dataset.
+The model was tested with different types of images to understand its performance outside the original dataset.

 Testing included: